Geospatial Metadata Tools

 - EPA Metadata Editor - The EPA Metadata Editor (EME) is a simple geospatial metadata editor that allows users to create and edit records that meet the EPA Geospatial Metadata Technical Specification and Federal Geographic Data Committee (FGDC) Content Standard for Digital Geospatial Metadata (CSDGM) requirements.
 EME is an extension to ESRI's ArcCatalog.

 - USGS Online Metadata Editor - A tool designed to help you document your dataset by asking questions about your data using jargon-free language.
-Using this freely available tool you can: login and start new records or upload and edit existing ones; see all records you have created or uploaded in the past; save records and return later to complete them; save completed records to your desktop; send your records to the USGS Core Science Metadata Clearinghouse for publication.
-(Learn more about the Clearinghouse: http://www.usgs.gov/core_science_systems/) Once your information is entered, the tool will output your record in the Federal Geographic Data Committee (FGDC) Content Standard for Digital Geospatial Metadata.
+Using this freely available tool you can: login and start new records or upload and edit existing ones; see all records you have created or uploaded in the past; save records and return later to complete them; and save completed records to your desktop.
+Currently the tool supports XML output in the Federal Geographic Data Committee (FGDC) Content Standard for Digital Geospatial Metadata.
 Note: At this time, the Editor is available only to USGS staff.
 USGS will be migrating the tool to a different authentication system in early 2015 to support other users outside USGS.